RSalehin24/py4e/Course 02: Python Data Structures/resources/info.md

 returns -1 for 'not found'

 name.find('a', 5)
-returns the index of first 'a' found after index 5
+returns the index of first 'a' found from index 5 to later part of the string
 ```
 ### replace()
 ```